 Never ones for shying-away from a creative challenge, when we heard of the Straight 8 film-making competition where there’s one super 8 cartridge, no playback, no editing, no audio recording and no second chances we entered it without hesitation [gulp].
 Oh yeah and it’s seen for the first time at Cannes.
 Yeah, that Cannes with the red carpets and the beautiful celebrities.

 In a world with an increasingly disposable outlook, we wanted to make a film about craft, quality and longevity.
-Design that is ‘Built to Last’.
+Things that are “Designed to Last”.

 The Braun Super 8 camera is an iconic example of product design.
 It’s sleek metal finish looks modern today, over 50 years after its debut.
 The functionality and ease of use inspired generations of movie-makers from Steven Speilberg to Quentin Tarantino.